 Using a Registry Cleaner will not make your Windows run faster.
 It will at most delete or clean up, broken or orphaned registry keys in your Registry.

 But there is no denying that there is a large software ecosystem of Registry Cleaners who are doing very well, selling Windows users, registry cleaning software.
 There are some freeware too available, which are very popular.
 To be honest, I too use a registry and junk cleaner every week or so, to clean up my Windows 8.1, as I often install or uninstall new programs to check them out.

 Some products such as registry cleaning utilities suggest that the registry needs regular maintenance or cleaning.
 However, serious issues can occur when you modify the registry incorrectly using these types of utilities.
 These issues might require users to reinstall the operating system due to instability.
 Microsoft cannot guarantee that these problems can be solved without a reinstallation of the Operating System as the extent of the changes made by registry cleaning utilities varies from application to application.

-Microsoft therefore does not support use of Registry Cleaners in Windows!
+Microsoft, therefore, does not support the use of Registry Cleaners in Windows!
 Yes, this may come as a shock to some of you who use them, but this is their official position!

 Microsoft’s official position on the use of Registry Cleaners

 - Microsoft does not support the use of registry cleaners